bodzash/Eternite/README.md

 - EnTT (not even a question)

 Scripting (only one and Native):
-- Lua with sol2
 - C# with mono as a DLL
 - Native with C++ as a DLL

 Physics (only one):
 - Jolt (most likely because it's aimed at games)
-- NVIDIA PhysX (documentation kinda shit)

 Audio (only one):
 - FMOD
 - OpenAL

-Networking (probably not gonna implement):
-- Steamworks or GameNetworkingSockets
-- Riptide (C# library) (in case of C# is the scripting lang)

 Game GUI/HUD:
 - NoesisGUI